top of page

 • 8 min read

-Shin splints are a real pain—literally.
-If you've ever felt that nagging ache along your shin bone, you know how frustrating it can be.
-The good news is that preventing them isn't about some secret formula; it's about being smart with your training, gear, and body maintenance.
-By managing the stress you put on your lower legs, you can drastically cut your risk of this all-too-common overuse injury.
+As many of you and I know, shin splints are a real pain, literally.
+That nagging ache along your shin bone, you know how frustrating it can be.
+The good news is that preventing shin splints and running pain free starts by being smart with your training, gear, and body maintenance.
+By managing the stress you put on your lower legs, you can drastically cut your risk of this all too common overuse injury.

 Your Action Plan for Preventing Shin Splints